A characterisation of the reconstructed birth-death process through time rescaling: Introduction

 \subsection{Overview}

-In this paper we consider the RRP of a (supercritical) birth-death process as a backwards in time inhomogeneous pure-death process, as described in Section \ref{rrp_intro} above.
+In this paper we consider the RRP as a backwards in time inhomogeneous pure-death process, as described in Section \ref{rrp_intro} above.
 We show that properties of the RRP are easily derived using this formulation.
 We use this to re-derive several results, such as densities of event times, which have been given elsewhere in the literature, but stress that the resulting proofs are significantly simpler and more intuitive.

-Noting that there is a time rescaling between a Yule rate 1 process and the RRP of the birth-death population model, we propose a new simulation algorithm for (incompletely) sampled RRPs using time rescaling.
+Noting that there is a time rescaling between a time-reversed Yule rate 1 process and the RRP of the birth-death population model, we propose a new simulation algorithm for (incompletely) sampled RRPs using time rescaling.
 This is an alternative to existing algorithms \citep{hartmannsimulating, stadlersimulating}, which instead utilise a coalescent point process (CPP) formulation.
 We discuss the relationship between these two approaches.
 Further, we demonstrate the relationship between completely and incompletely sampled RRPs through time rescaling.
 In related work, e.g.\ \citet{stadlersteel}, the approach taken of transforming birth and death rates meant that results could be derived only for a restricted set of parameter values, in particular for $1-\psi \leq \mu/\lambda \leq 1$; this is especially restrictive when $\psi$ is small.
 Here, we show instead that the completely and incompletely sampled RRPs are time-rescaled versions of each other, so distributions for the incompletely sampled case can be derived using a change of variables.
-We use this to complete the proof for the length of a pendant edge in \citet{stadlersteel} for all parameter values.
+We use this to complete the proof for the length of a randomly chosen pendant edge in \citet{stadlersteel} for all parameter values.